EUROPE MARKETS: European Stocks Fall On Stumble In Oil Prices, Central Bank Concerns

 Equities have fallen "despite the continuing positive message from the region's economic activity indicators; a clear signal as to just how important monetary policy support remains to the performance of risk assets," said Williams.

-But the talk about the end of cheap money has pushed the euro above $1.14 this week.
-On Friday, it bought $1.1420, not far from $1.1424 late Thursday in New York.
+The talk about the end of cheap money pushed the euro above $1.14 this week.
+On Friday, the shared currency hit an intraday high of $1.1441 after the U.S. jobs report.
+It eventually fell to $1.1393, with the jobs data seen as strong enough to support the case for another Fed interest-rate hike, which benefits the dollar.
+The euro fetched $1.1424 late Thursday in New York.

-Stock movers: Carrefour SA (CA.FR) fell 4.5%, hurt by worries about profit margins at the French retailer.
+Stock movers: Carrefour SA (CA.FR) fell 5.1%, leading losses on the Stoxx 600, hurt by worries about profit margins at the French retailer.

+EasyJet PLC (EZJ.LN) topped the Stoxx 600, rising 4.1% after Credit Suisse raised its rating on the budget airline to outperform from neutral.

+Mediaset SpA (MS.MI) fell 3.6%, with the Italian broadcaster's rating cut to underpeform at Exane BNP Paribas, according to Dow Jones Newswires.

 (END) Dow Jones Newswires